cdapio/cdap/cdap-docs/reference-manual/source/http-restful-api-v3/lifecycle.rst

    :stub-columns: 1

    * - HTTP Method
-     - ``GET <base-url>/apps/PurchaseHistory/services/CatalogLookup/runnables/CatalogLookup/instances``
+     - ``GET <base-url>/namespaces/default/apps/PurchaseHistory/services/CatalogLookup/runnables/CatalogLookup/instances``
    * - Description
-     - Retrieve the number of instances of the Service *CatalogLookup* in the application *PurchaseHistory*.
+     - Retrieve the number of instances of the Service *CatalogLookup* in the application *PurchaseHistory* in the namespace *default*

 .. _rest-program-runs: